 1. His children come first ALWAYS

-So, this man has been upfront with you about having kids and you choose to date him anyway.
-Know that one of the first rules for dating a man with a child (or children) is to set and manage your expectations realistically.
-That means knowing and accepting that for him, his children will come first ALWAYS.
+So, this man has been upfront with you about the fact that he has a child/children and you choose to date him anyway.
+Know that one of the first rules for dating a man with a child is to set and manage your expectations realistically.
+That means knowing and accepting that for him, his children will come first, ALWAYS.

 2. Dating may not be his priority

-Leah, a nurse practioner, was dating a man with kids and feeling left out.
+Leah, a nurse practitioner, was dating a man with kids and feeling left out.
 Her partner was a senior doctor at the same hospital.
-Between the demanding nature of his job and responsibilites at home, he hardly had any time to devote to his relationship with Leah.
+Between the demanding nature of his job and responsibilities at home, he hardly had any time to devote to Leah.
 That bothered her to no end initially but she gradually began coming to terms with the fact that even though he wasn’t able to prioritize dating, it wasn’t a reflection of how he felt about her.

 3. You won’t make it to the inner circle easily

 Pooja says, “You have to understand the situation from the perspective of the kids.
-Accepting that the only or primary caregiver in their life, depending on the circusmtances behind single parenthood, has found someone else can be threatening for them.
+Accepting that the only/primary caregiver in their life has found someone else can be threatening to them.
 They may fear that you, the new partner, may try to replace their other parent.
-This insecurity can be very real, irrespective of whether the other parent is present in their life or not, and could become a cause of conflict”.
+This insecurity can be very real, irrespective of whether the other parent is present in their life or not, and could become a cause for conflict.”